radiantearth/stac-api-spec/fragments/itemcollection/README.md

 practices](../../stac-spec/best-practices.md#mixing-stac-versions) in mind.

 **stac_extensions**: A list of STAC content extensions the ItemCollection implements.
 The list contains URLs to the JSON Schema files it can be validated against.
-For official [content extensions](../../stac-spec/extensions/README.md#list-of-content-extensions), a "shortcut" can be used.
+For official [STAC extensions](https://stac-extensions.github.io/#list-of-stac-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `single-file-stac` for the Single File STAC extension.
 This does *not* apply for [API extensions](../../extensions.md).
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the ItemCollection itself, see the